-The city covers an area of less than one square kilometre and its grid system makes it easy to get around on foot.
+Valletta covers an area of less than one square kilometre and its grid system makes it easy to get around on foot.
 It’s a pleasant place to wander so, in the two hours we had, that’s exactly what we did.
 We disembark and take the five-minute walk to the 20 storey lift which will deposit us at The Upper Barrakka Gardens.
 At €1 return it’s worth every cent to avoid the knee-crunching hike up the steep 280 steps.
-The gardens are the perfect spot for enjoying the panoramic views across one of the world’s largest, deepest natural harbours and we watch as cannons are prepared for the midday salute.
+The gardens are the perfect spot for enjoying the panoramic views across one of the world’s largest, deepest natural harbours.
+We watch as cannons are prepared for the midday salute.

 Valletta takes its name from its founder, Grandmaster Jean Parisot de la Valette and owes its existence to the Knights of St John, who planned the fortified city as a refuge for injured soldiers and pilgrims during the 16th century Crusades.